rolancon/key-value/README.md

     bool = --

 for **true** values.
 The single hyphen **-**, which indicates false values, recalls the minus sign in front of numbers, which negates the value.
-The double hyphens **--**, which indicates true values, recalls the double minus sign in math, whcih equals the plus sign _+_.
+The double hyphens **--**, which indicates true values, recalls the double minus sign in math, whcih equals the confirming plus sign _+_ in front of a value.

 The number is very similar to the JSON number type.
 A number can optionally have a negative sign **-**, a decimal separator **.** and an exponent (lowercase **e**) with an optional negative sign **-**: